Last updated on May 1st, 2020 at 05:38 am

 The takeaway here is that you should think of the variables in your plan – the things that are most likely to change and disrupt the smooth running of the event.

 For instance, if you’re planning to host your fundraiser outside, think about having a backup solution in case of bad weather or other possible disruptions of this kind.
 This way, you won’t have to send donors home early.
+There many also be times that you will need to move your event online and do a virtual fundraiser.

 Thinking about alternative solutions in good time will help you avoid getting a panic attack if something doesn’t go according to plan on the day of the event.